powenn/HTB-CPTS/CheatSheet/Web Attacks.md

 ```
 > We replaced all spaces in the above XML code with $IFS, to avoid breaking the XML syntax.
 Furthermore, many other characters like |, >, and { may break the code, so we should avoid using them.

+> The expect module is not enabled/installed by default on modern PHP servers, so this attack may not always work.
+This is why XXE is usually used to disclose sensitive local files and source code, which may reveal additional vulnerabilities or ways to gain code execution.

 ---